jbsimple/simple-patches/readme.md

 - I don't have a good recommendation for an extension, just find something that allows JS injects.
 - Paste the code from [inject.js](https://simple-patches.vercel.app/inject.js) into the code editor.

+## Patch List
+Below is a detailed list of all the pages made to the site.
+Everything that is modified is outlined below.
+The code is also open source (obviously) so feel free to see specifically what it is doing.

 #### Temporary Patches:
 - Added a UserTracker Busting routine.
   - The user tracker does not rely on API calls, it's based on eventListeners in Javascript.